 Maintain Your Pipes and Plumbing

-Pipes and plumbing in older houses may be more difficult and costlier to maintain, but the effects of allowing them to deteriorate may result in your water becoming unusable due to bacteria, mold, and rust forming in the pipes and fixtures.
+Pipes and plumbing in older houses may be more difficult and costlier to maintain.
+Still, allowing them to deteriorate may make your water unusable due to bacteria, mold, and rust forming in the pipes and fixtures.

 Maintain Your Septic Tank